capawawa/TrackRealID/README.md

 3. Configure the application:
    - Copy `.env.example` to `.env` and edit the values
-   - Or edit `src/config.js` directly (not recommended for sensitive information)
+   - Or set the environment variables directly

-### Option 2: Docker Installation
-2. Configure the application:
-   - Copy `.env.example` to `.env` and edit the values
-   - Uncomment the `env_file` section in `docker-compose.yml` if you prefer to use the .env file directly

-3. No need to install dependencies - Docker will handle this automatically

-## Gmail App Password Setup
+### Gmail App Password Setup

 To send email notifications, you need to generate an "App Password" for your Gmail account: